 Instead of replacing your upper kitchen cabinets with windows.
 Consider adding a window backsplash below the cabinets to let in more natural light.
 While under counter lighting helps eliminate dark spaces beneath cabinets, natural light during daylight hours is even more beneficial and beautiful.

 3. Clerestory or Stacking Windows

 No room under the cabinets?
 No problem.
-Introducing clerestory windows.
+Try clerestory windows.
 These windows are found in the upper part of a high-ceiling room.
 Where upper cabinets and shelves can seem a higher priority than natural lighting you can place a clerestory windows above the cabinet or shelves, with a minimal loss of storage space.
-Here we have an example of using clerestory windows in the dining room.
-See how they add natural light into the space and don't take up much room?
+Here we have an example of using clerestory windows in the kitchen that opens up to the great room.
+See how they add natural light into the space?

 Stacking windows also add light into the room and can be a great focal point, if done correctly.
 This collection of windows includes awning and casement windows that are stacked to provide maximum natural lighting into the kitchen.